programminghistorian/jekyll/lessons/OCR-with-Tesseract-and-ScanTailor.md

 {% include figure.html src="../images/OCR12.png" caption="After running the command." %}

 Tesseract saves the OCR outputs in unicode, which means that it should understand also those characters that are not used in English.
 If you click with the right button of your mouse the OCR output document, and choose to "Open with" Notepad.
-Notepad will display the ”special characters” correctly:
+Notepad will display the "special characters" correctly:

 {% include figure.html src="../images/OCR13.png" caption="Ready OCR'd text in Notepad." %}